kitty-liu-wy/dzardzongke-resources/README.md

 **Information**

 Our orthography for Dzardzongke was developed by Marieke Meelen (University of Cambridge) and Charles Ramble (Paris EPHE), based on their fieldwork with and learnings from the Dzardzongke community.

+The keyboard and lexical model have been made by Kitty Liu (University of Cambridge) through Keyman Developer.